Texas Tech University

 Consultants may be used only if there is a substantial need for the consulting services and the services cannot be performed adequately with TTU personnel or by contracting with another state agency.

-Consultant services are subject to the Procurement Services rules provided for in OP 72.09, Procurement of Goods and Services.
+Consultant services are subject to the procurement rules provided for in OP 72.09, Procurement of Goods and Services, and the TTU System Contract Management Handbook.

 4. Request and Justification for Use of Consultants